 - In a medium bowl, whisk 2 whole eggs with 4 egg yolks.
-After whisked, combine with pecorino romano cheese.
+After whisked, combine with pecorino romano cheese and about 2 tablespoons reserved pasta water.
 Set aside.

-- When pasta is drained and while it is still hot, transfer back to the skillet and toss well with bacon fat.
+- Add pasta to the skillet and toss well with bacon fat.

-- Remove from heat and try to pile pasta in the center.
-Using tongs, slowly pour the egg mixture over the hot pasta, tossing fast to cook the egg over the pasta.
+- Remove from heat (or just turn off burner) and try to pile pasta in the center.
+Using tongs, slowly pour the egg mixture over the hot pasta, tossing fast to heat the sauce over the pasta.

 - Transfer to serving dishes and season with freshly ground pepper, Maldon sea salt and additional cheese.
 Serve immediately.